SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 Something special with these commands is that they can be combined with the pipe ( | ) notation which basically takes whatevers returned by one program and passes that into the second.
 We're not limited to just 2, we can pipe as many programs together as we want.

 Another thing we can do is **redirection** and this is just when the output of some command is given to some file.
 This is writing to the file though. `>` will truncate the first file and overwrite the data, and `>>` will append to the file if it already exists.
+There's also `<` which gives some data to the command.

+The really magical thing about the two streams - stdout and stderr of unix is that the stderr is treated differently, and is not the same as stdout.
+Ex.  if fred.c doesn't exist and we try `ls fred.c > output`, it wont put the error message into `output`, but it will seperately print the error message to the terminal and not put anything in fred.c.

+If you really want, we can send the error messages to files using `2>`, seen in examples.